tagniam/Turn/README.md

 # Turn
 Turn is a basic turn-based RPG game written in C++ for Windows.

+## History
+I wrote this game almost 5 years ago, and uploading it to GitHub was my first experience with open source.
+Now, I want to give back to the community for [Hacktoberfest 2017](https://hacktoberfest.digitalocean.com/) and encourage everyone, regardless of programming skills or knowledge, to contribute! :)

+Please feel free to email me at [jrmaingat@gmail.com](mailto:jrmaingat@gmail.com) if you have any questions about contributing to Turn or open source in general!

 ## Screenshots